Prince of Persia: The Two Thrones Game Cover

 • “I have had no issues on Windows 7 Pro 64; aside from that, the game booted right up and runs great.”

-• “Was utterly disappointed to find it filled to the brim with bugs that make the game literally unplayable at times, with enemies' corpses not properly despawning and glitches in quick-time combat input registration.”
+• “Was utterly disappointed to find it filled to the brim with bugs that make the game literally unplayable at times, enemies' corpses not properly despawning, glitches in quick-time combat input registration.”

-• “The bugs, glitches, and terrible port of this game make it nearly unplayable.”
+• “The bugs, glitches, and terrible port of this game make it nigh unplayable.”

-The music in the game has received praise for its atmospheric and immersive qualities, with many reviewers highlighting the return to a more traditional, Persian-influenced soundtrack that enhances the overall experience.
-While some fans feel it doesn't quite match the memorable scores of previous entries, the soundtrack is generally regarded as a significant improvement over the more aggressive styles of earlier games.
-Overall, the music is described as beautiful, fitting, and integral to the game's storytelling and ambiance.
+The music in the game has received praise for its atmospheric and immersive qualities, with many reviewers highlighting the return to a more traditional, Persian-inspired soundtrack that enhances the overall experience.
+While some fans feel it lacks the distinctiveness of previous titles, the soundtrack is generally considered good, fitting well with the game's narrative and visuals.
+Overall, the music is seen as a significant improvement over the more aggressive styles of earlier entries, contributing positively to the game's ambiance.

 • “The audio design in Prince of Persia: The Two Thrones complements the game's visuals and gameplay, with a dynamic soundtrack and immersive sound effects that enhance the atmosphere and intensity of the experience.”